 General terms and conditions of sale between professionals must include the following information:

-• Payment terms: these include payment deadlines, which can be freely set by the parties but are nevertheless governed by law, as well as late payment penalties, any additional flat-rate compensation for collection costs and discount for early payment;
+- Terms of payment on the pro account: these include payment terms, which may be freely agreed by the parties but are nevertheless governed by law, as well as late payment penalties, any additional flat-rate compensation for collection costs and the discount for early payment;

-Here is a sample of the general terms and conditions for business-to-business sales from the Paris Île-de-France Entreprises Chamber of Commerce and Industry.
+Here is a sample of general terms and conditions of sale between professionals from the Chambre de commerce et d'industrie de Paris Île-de-France Entreprises.

 Optional clauses in general terms and conditions of sale between professionals